kaz-utashiro/optex/README.md

 ## COMMAND ALIASES

+**optex**'s command alias is no different from the alias function of shell, but it is effective in that it can be executed as a command from a tool or script, and can be managed collectively in a configuration file.

-Command aliases can be set in the configuration file like this:
+Command aliases can be set in the configuration file (`~/.optex.d/config.toml`) like this:

     [alias]
-        pgrep = [ "greple", "-Mperl", "--code" ]
+        tc = "optex -Mtextconv"

+You can make symbolic link from `tc` to `optex` like this:

+    % optex --ln tc

+And include `$HOME/.optex.d/bin` in your `PATH` evnironment.

+The `textconv` module can be used to convert files given as arguments to plain text.
+Defined in this way, Word files can be compared as follows.

+    % tc diff A.docx B.docx

 Alias name is used to find rc file and module directory.
-In the above example, `~/.optex.d/pgrep.rc` and `~/.optex.d/pgrep/` will be referred.
+In the above example, `~/.optex.d/tc.rc` and `~/.optex.d/tc/` will be referred.

 Read ["CONFIGURATION FILE"](#configuration-file) section.